CASFRI/CASFRI/docs/specifications/README.md

 The **CAS_ID** attribute is an alpha-numeric identifier that is unique for each polygon within CAS database.
 It is a concatenation of attributes containing the following sections:

-- Inventory id e.g., AB06
+- Inventory id e.g., AB06 (4 characters)
-- Source filename i.e., name of shapefile or geodatabase
+- Source filename i.e., name of shapefile or geodatabase (15 characters)
-- Map ID or some other within inventory identifier; if available, map sheet id
+- Primary id - Polygon ID linking back to the source polygon, often Map Sheet ID or similar (10 characters)
-- Polygon ID linking back to the source polygon (needs to be checked for uniqueness)
+- Secondary id - Polygon ID linking back to the source polygon, often a unique polygon if from the source data (10 characters)
-- Cas id - ogd_fid is added after loading ensuring all inventory rows have a unique identifier
+- Cas id - usually ogd_fid which is added after loading and ensures all rows in the database have a unique identifier (7 characters)

+In some inventories the source polygons have a unique identifier with a length of up to 20 characters.
+In these cases the unique identifier can be split and used as the Primary id and Secondary id to reconstruct a unique identifier linking back to the source polygon.
+This happens in QC and ON for example.

 | Values               | Description |
 | :------------------- | :---------- |